aftabtanvir/awesome-home-automation/README.md

 [![CC0][CC0-badge]][CC0-link]

-To the extent possible under law, David Mougeolle has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, Moodule has waived all copyright and related or neighboring rights to this work.
 See [LICENSE](LICENSE).

 [awesome-badge]: https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg